EddieDover/Theater-of-the-Mind/SYSTEMS.md

 # Template System JSON Documentation

 Examples can be found in the [example_templates](https://github.com/EddieDover/Theater-of-the-Mind/example_templates) folder.
-As well, several systems other than 5e have been made, and are in the <FOUNDRY_VTT/Data/totm> folder in native Foundry, or the [totm] folder at the top of your Assets Library if you are using The Forge.
+As well, several systems other than 5e have been made, and are in the [example_templates] folder in native Foundry.
+If using the Forge, install the module on your local Foundry installation to have access to the [example_templates] folder, and to upload any you would like to use to your Assets Library in the <totm> folder at the top level.
+Or, if you haven't installed Foundry and only used the license key on The Forge, us the GitHub link above.
+In this case, you will have to download the file to your computer, then upload it to The Forge.
+If you create a template, please submit it via email, Discord or GitHub, and we will include it in future updates with full credit.

-On The Forge if you use Filepicker+ you can access the read-only [example_templates] folder under the User Data tab, then [modules], then [module-name/example_templates].
-Otherwise you won't be able to see the [example_templates] folder, but you can view the [totm] folder for templates of several systems that have already been created.

 If using native Foundry, place your templates in the <FOUNDRY_VTT/Data/totm/> folder.